Tag Archives: Sandra Bullock

 Read my spoiler-free movie review of Bird Box (2018).

-In new sci-fi / thriller Bird Box, after a mysterious force decimates the world’s population, only one thing is certain, if you see it, you take your own life.
-And so begins the journey of a woman and two children who make their way through a dystopian setting along a river whilst blindfolded.
+In new sci-fi/thriller Bird Box, after a mysterious force decimates the world’s population, only one thing is certain: if you see it, you take your own life.
+And so begins the journey of a woman and two children who make their way through a dystopian setting along a river while blindfolded.

-Directed by Susanne Bier; key cast includes Sandra Bullock, Sarah Paulson, Rosa Salazar, Trevante Rhodes…
+Directed by Susanne Bier; key cast includes Sandra Bullock, Sarah Paulson, Rosa Salazar and Trevante Rhodes.

-First of all, ‘Hello great trailer!
-I like the way this reminds me a little of A Quiet Place (2017).
-May it be equally thrilling if not more.
+Right away, I like that this reminds me a little of A Quiet Place (2017).
+May it please be equally thrilling, if not more so.

 I also rather like the combination of Bullock and Paulson in one movie.